OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/outlook-api-requirement-sets.md

 > [!NOTE]
 > Preview APIs are subject to change and are not intended for use in a production environment.

-For more details about the preview APIs, see [Outlook API Preview requirement set](../objectmodel/preview-requirement-set/outlook-requirement-set-preview.md).
+For more details about the preview APIs, see [Outlook API preview requirement set](../objectmodel/preview-requirement-set/outlook-requirement-set-preview.md).